[please excuse the dead or missing links and general confusion while I am updating my website]

-Comprehensible Input / Extensive Reading resources for Latin
+Comprehensible input resources for Latin teachers

 The biggest obstacle to developing true reading proficiency in Latin (in this educator’s opinion) is a lack of resources by means of which beginning Latin students can (1) read large quantities of comprehensible Latin, and (2) read for content, rather than simply for practice in particular constructions and/or vocabulary (although this is an important by-product).

 Latin is a language, and reading is a form of communication.
 We Latin teachers cannot afford to ignore the research of recent decades on how people acquire language, that is first by hearing and then reading large amounts of language that is at or just above their comprehension level.
 This requires a classroom environment that is interesting and safe to students.

 The term “comprehensible input” (CI) was coined by linguist and educator Stephen Krashen.
 In recent years, strategies of making language instruction more comprehensible even to absolute beginning students have been developed by Blaine Ray and others under the general heading of TPRS (Teaching Proficiency in Reading through Storytelling).

 Unfortunately, the Latin language is rarely presented to beginners in simple, comprehensible and interesting ways.
 This is a problem in modern language classrooms as well, but the pedagogical tradition of Latin has been particularly resistant to these innovations.

 Even the Latin resources that are advertised as “easy” or “for beginners” are often only truly comprehensible to students who are in their second or third year of Latin.
 In addition to rethinking what texts are appropriate for beginners, Latin teachers can now access materials that are truly accessible to beginners (especially those in their first and second year of study)